javedkumail/calculator-ci-cd/README.md

 <br> Now that the initial code is in place, it's time to focus on improving its quality.
 One way to do this is to add more checks such as linters, code coverage, and code quality checks. </br>
 <br> Another recommended step is to add 'runs on' actions like a pull request.
 This allows for a more streamlined workflow and can help ensure that the code changes are thoroughly tested before being merged into the main branch. </br>

-### As you move forward into Week 2 of the project, keep these next steps in mind.
-By continually improving the quality of your code, you'll be setting yourself up for success in the long run.

 ## Appendix
 <br> This repository has three branches -
 ### 'main' branch contains the file code for the project